AdobeDocs/release-notes.en/current.md

 * **Use Adobe Sign roles in an Adaptive Form** - Adobe Sign for business and enterprise service levels can optionally expand the roles for Agreement recipients beyond just the Signer, to better match their workflow requirements.
 You can now [enable each recipient of agreement to configure their role in an Adaptive Form](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/use-adobe-sign/working-with-adobe-sign.html?lang=en#addsignerstoanadaptiveform), with Signer being the default role.
 * **Analytics for Adaptive Forms** - You can now capture and track end user behavior via Adobe Analytics for Adaptive Forms to gather end user insights.
 It helps make informed decisions that are based on data to improve end user experience.
-* **Easily connect Experience Manager Forms with Microsoft® Dynamics and Salesforce.com** - The service provides out-of-the-box data source configuration and data models for Microsoft® Dynamics and [Salesforce.com](https://www.salesforce.com/?bc=DF).
-This ability makes it [faster and easier for developers to configure Microsoft® Dynamics 365 and Salesforce cloud services for an adaptive form](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/use-form-data-model/configure-msdynamics-salesforce.html).
+* **Easily connect Experience Manager Forms with Microsoft&reg; Dynamics and Salesforce.com** - The service provides out-of-the-box data source configuration and data models for Microsoft&reg; Dynamics and [Salesforce.com](https://www.salesforce.com/?bc=DF).
+This ability makes it [faster and easier for developers to configure Microsoft&reg; Dynamics 365 and Salesforce cloud services for an adaptive form](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/use-form-data-model/configure-msdynamics-salesforce.html).

 ### Experience Manager Screens as a Cloud Service